sudipstha08/my-portfolio/README.md

 |npm run deploy   |deploy application to github pages |

 ## use
-1. Create .env file in your root directory using .env.example file
+1. Create .env file in your root directory.
+Take `.env.example` file as reference
-2. Update portfolio.js file according to your requirements
+2. Update `portfolio.js` file according to your requirements
 3. Start app